UPDATE 1-France's Hollande to fight firms that fire workers

 On another campaign pledge, in which Hollande vowed to block rising fuel prices for three months after his election, Sapin said it would not apply if prices were falling although measures were need to limit spikes linked to speculation.

 “We’re in a waning phase,” he said.
 “That removes nothing from the need to set up tools to stop those sorts of rises.”
-(Reporting By Nicholas Vinocur; Additional reporting by Leigh Thomas; Editing by Brian Love and Michael Roddy)
+(Reporting By Nicholas Vinocur; Editing by Brian Love and Michael Roddy)